-For the years ended December 31, 2019 and 2018, the Group's finance costs amounted to approximately RMB6.9 million and RMB12.8 million respectively.
-The decrease of approximately 46.1% in finance costs was mainly due to the impact of exchange rate changes and capitalization of interest.
+For the years ended December 31, 2020 and 2019, the Group's finance costs amounted to approximately RMB5.4 million and RMB6.9 million respectively.
+The decrease in finance costs was mainly due to the increase in interest capitalisation.

 Income Tax Expense